ProductionEXP/Python-One-Word-Story/README.md

 #
 ## Other notes
-  The MacOS version should work with linux, but this has not been tested.

   Once you have used any of the admin mode commands to clear data that data is gone unless you made a backup